Taitava/obsidian-shellcommands-test-suite/Assets/Templates/Test report.template.md

 3. [ ] Rename `data.json` to `disabled-data.json`.
 4. [ ] Restart Obsidian by pressing Ctrl/Cmd + R.
 5. [ ] Make sure the plugin loads correctly:
-	- [ ] The settings modal shows *Shell commands* in the left side list.
+	- [ ] The settings modal shows *Shell commands* on the left side list.
 	- [ ] There are no shell commands at all shown in the plugin's settings view.
 6. [ ] If the plugin created a new `data.json` file, delete it.
 If it didn't create it, it's ok, just tick this checkbox.
 7. [ ] Rename `disabled-data.json` back to `data.json`.